prinshukumar22/prinshukumar22/README.md

 - 👋 Hi, I’m @prinshukumar22
-- 👀 I’m interested in web development and different frameworks
+- 👀 I love to develop beautiful and engaging websites and give brilliant user experiences
-- 🌱 I’m currently learning DSA and ReactJS
+- 🌱 I’m currently looking for internships to gain practical experience
-- 💞️ I’m looking to contribute to open source
+- 💞️ I’m currently learning about NodeJs and ExpressJs
 - 📫 How to reach me -> prinshu2003@gmail.com

 <!---